n8n-io/n8n-docs/docs/integrations/builtin/credentials/ssh.md

 - A **Host**: Enter the IP address of the server you are connecting to.
 - A **Port**: Enter the port to use for this connection.
 SSH uses port 22 by default.
-- A **Username**: Enter the username the private key was generated for.
+- A **Username**: Enter the username of the account that generated the private key.
 - An SSH **Private Key**: Enter the entire contents of your SSH private key.
-- _Optional:_ If a **Passphrase** was used for the key, enter the passphrase.
-If no passphrase was used, leave blank.
+- _Optional:_ If you created a **Passphrase** for the key, enter the passphrase.
+If you didn't create a passphrase for the key, leave blank.